Interesting Facts about Rocks and 3 Different Types

 8. The source rocks of terrestrial origin, that is, formed from sediments of land origin such as coal – tend to produce gas.

-9. The source rocks are characterized by high porosity and low permeability, which enable them to expel hydrocarbons.
+9. The source rocks are characterised by high porosity and low permeability, which enable them to expel hydrocarbons.

 The Importance of Examining Source Rocks